 Q: Can I use my financial aid?

 A: Yes you can.
 All students who have university issued Financial Aid can use it to support a portion of their study abroad bill.
+Aid is disbursed according to Jefferson's academic calendar, NOT your programs calendar, so plan accordingly!
 Note: The Study Abroad Office cannot answer specific questions about your financial aid package or eligibility.
 These questions MUST be directed to Lisa Cooper in the Financial Aid Office.
-She can me reached at CooperL@philau.edu.
+She can be reached at CooperL@philau.edu.

 Q: How many courses/credits will I take during the study abroad semester?

 A: All students studying abroad on a full semester program are required to maintain their full-time student status with 12 - 15 credits (or 4 - 5 courses) while abroad.
 Summer applicants typically take 3 - 9 credits (1 - 3 courses) abroad.

 Q: How will my credits transfer from the foreign institution?